Wonder Project J2: Release

 Wonder Project J2 was first released for the Nintendo 64 by Enix in Japan on November 22, 1996, packaged with a game-themed Controller Pak.
-Interest about the game was sparked in North America by previews from western publications such as Electronic Gaming Monthly, Next Generation and Nintendo Power, the latter of which featured it in their "Epic Center" section as one of its last appearances before the aforementioned section was discontinued due to lack of role-playing games on Nintendo 64.
-When asked about a possible North American release from Nintendo by GameFan, then-Nintendo Treehouse member Jim Henrick stated he did not know when it would be published, as Enix ceased distribution of their titles in the region.
+Interest about the game was sparked in North America by previews from western publications such as Electronic Gaming Monthly and Next Generation, and Nintendo Power featured it in their "Epic Center" section as one of its last appearances before it was discontinued due to lack of role-playing games on Nintendo 64.
+When asked about a possible North American release from Nintendo, Nintendo Treehouse member Jim Henrick stated he did not know when it would be published, as Enix ceased distribution of their titles in the region.
 Though initially planned as a Nintendo 64 exclusive, Enix later announced a PlayStation port with additional animated sequences which would not fit within the memory limitations of the Nintendo 64 Game Pak in 1997, but this version was never released.
-Despite never being officially published outside Japan, a fan translation was released in 2007.
-Square Enix later re-released the title as a two-part download for mobile phones in Japan on April 12, 2010.
+Because Wonder Project J2 was never published outside Japan, a fan translation was released in 2007.
+Square Enix re-released the game as a two-part download for mobile phones in Japan on April 12, 2010.

 Reception

 Wonder Project J2 received largely positive reviews.
-Famitsu gave it a score of 33 out of 40.
-GameSpot gave it a 5.2 out of 10 score.
+The four reviewers in Famitsu said the game was superior to the previous game, with one reviewers saying any sluggishness in it is gone and being able to see the characters interactions is better than the previous numeric rating.GameSpot gave it a 5.2 out of 10 score.
 N64 Magazine gave it 55%.
 64 Extreme gave it 75%.
 German magazine Total! praised the game.
 1UP.com noted that the 3D sections felt awkward.
 Nintendo Life strongly praised the game.